3/3/2030

 But with each visit, his disappointment seemed to deepen.
 The author went on hiatus, with their last update explaining that they were struggling with real life issues, so they then decided to take a temporary break.

-They also promised to return once things settled, but to this day, there had been no updates from them.
+They also promised to return once things settled, but to this day, there have been no updates from them.

 Yet it wasn't the first time this had happened.
 The same author had written a virtual reality themed novel a few years before this one.